Family Dentistry in the St. Louis Area

 Tooth extraction is a common and often medically necessary procedure.
-At our West County Creve Coeur Dental practice, we work to make the procedure as comfortable and relaxing as possible, so there are no surprises and your life is disrupted as little as possible.
+We work to make the procedure as comfortable and relaxing as possible, so there are no surprises and your life is disrupted as little as possible.
 That’s another benefit of Creve Coeur Dental.
 We take every effort to ensure you have as little discomfort and downtime as possible.

 Tooth extraction is either done under general anesthesia or local anesthesia, combined with a sedative.
 The surgery treats the pain and gum infection that can come with the growth of the impacted teeth.
 It also prevents the results of orthodontic treatment from being compromised.

-Tooth extraction at our West County Creve Coeur practice is a safe procedure that will prevent many future problems and keep your smile healthy and beautiful.
-That said, not all Wisdom teeth require extraction, Dr. Rosinski would never recommend an unnecessary procedure, if you are not sure about the best option for wisdom teeth, please schedule an appointment today (314) 569-3141.
+Tooth extraction at our practice is a safe procedure that will prevent many future problems and keep your smile healthy and beautiful.
+That said, not all Wisdom teeth require extraction, our providers would never recommend an unnecessary procedure, if you are not sure about the best option for wisdom teeth, please schedule an appointment today 314-569-3141.

 Root Canal Therapy

 Root canal therapy becomes necessary when a tooth’s root chamber becomes infected by decay.
 Extensive tooth decay or an injury can cause serious damage and infection to the nerves and vessels in the dental pulp, making root canal therapy necessary to save the tooth.

 The Root Canal Procedure